dgruhin-hrizn/Calibre-Web-Automated-Downloader-React/readme.md

 *   **Timezone:** When running in Tor mode, the container will attempt to determine the timezone based on the Tor exit node's IP address and set it automatically.
 This will override the `TZ` environment variable if it is set.
 *   **Network Settings:** Custom DNS, DoH, and HTTP(S) proxy settings (`CUSTOM_DNS`, `USE_DOH`, `HTTP_PROXY`, `HTTPS_PROXY`) are ignored when using the Tor variant, as all traffic goes through Tor.

-### External Cloudflare resolver variant
+### External Cloudflare Resolver (FlareSolverr Integration)

+**⚠️ Note: For new installations, please refer to the [FlareSolverr Setup](#️-flaresolverr-setup-recommended) section above for the recommended approach.**

-This variant allows the application to use an external service to bypass Cloudflare protection, instead of relying on the built-in bypasser.
-This is useful if you already have a dedicated Cloudflare resolver (such as [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) or compatible services like [ByParr](https://github.com/ThePhaseless/Byparr)) running elsewhere.
+This section covers the legacy external bypasser variant.
+The application can use an external service to bypass Cloudflare protection, instead of relying on the built-in bypasser.
+We strongly recommend [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) as the preferred external resolver, though it's also compatible with services like [ByParr](https://github.com/ThePhaseless/Byparr).

 #### How it works: